Paramount cancels events for next eight weeks

 BRISTOL, Tenn. — The Paramount Center for the Arts is canceling all events for the next eight weeks.

-The venue announced Tuesday that it is canceling the events as it follows recommendations from the Centers for Disease Control regarding the COVID-19 virus.
-New dates will be announced by the Paramount on a show-by-show basis, according to a news release.
+The venue announced Tuesday that it is following recommendations from the Centers for Disease Control regarding the COVID-19 virus.
+New dates will be announced on a show-by-show basis, according to a news release.

-The Paramount said it will reach out directly to ticket holders of rescheduled shows.
-Events which cannot be rescheduled will be canceled.
+The Paramount said it will reach out directly to ticket-holders of rescheduled shows.
+Events that can’t be rescheduled will be canceled.
 Refunds will be issued within three to five business days, the venue said.

 Post a comment as